 Pumpkin Hunt

-This little guy just wants to
+This little guy just wants to come to your party.
+Photo courtesy of Evergreen Farms. |

 When we think pumpkins, a lot of us instantly conjure up images of large round fruits ready for carving.
 But what about all those little decorative pumpkins?
 How can we bring these into our games and fun?
 Why, have a pumpkin hunt, of course.